BobCat198/JW-App-Installer/README.md

 go to the direct you put the file at type in or copy and paste this
 Powershell.exe -ExecutionPolicy Bypass -File JW-Install.ps1
+If you see that winget is not installed please click on winget/scoopp to install that first :)

 ![Screenshot](screenshot.png)